 Note: Pollutant loading models such as DETPOND, SLAMM, P8, or equivalent methodology may be used to evaluate the efficiency of the design in reducing total suspended solids.
-Information on how to access these models is available at: http://dnr.wi.gov/runoff/models/index.htm or by contacting the department's storm water management program at (608) 267-7694.
+Information on how to access these models is available from the department's storm water management program at (608) 267-7694.
 Use the most recent version of the model and the rainfall files and other parameter files identified for Wisconsin users unless directed otherwise by the regulatory authority.